 - Prepare ice bath for shrimp.

 - Bring 2 quarts water, lemon wedges and kosher salt to boil in a large pot over medium-high heat.
-Add shrimp and cook uncovered 2 to 3 minutes, until just cooked through.
+Stir in shrimp and cover; remove from heat and let stand until just cooked through, about 3 minutes.
 Transfer with slotted spoon to ice bath.

 - When shrimp are cool, lift out of ice bath with slotted spoon.
 Pat dry and add to large salad bowl.